-"Because it doesn't have a base element," explains Fiona, "results are not great for browning and crisping pastries and pizzas on the bottom."
-Some models come with a crisp plate, which is designed to heat food from below, however your food is restricted to the size of the crisp plate.
+"Because it doesn't have a base element," explains Fiona, "results are not great for browning and crisping pastries and pizzas on the bottom".
+Some models come with a crisp plate, which is designed to heat food from below, but your food is restricted to the size of the crisp plate.

-The upside is that they are great for reheating pre-cooked pastries and pizzas, as they can reach a high temperature in a short time – but they may only have a maximum temperature of 200°C.
+The upside is that they are great for reheating pre-cooked pastries and pizzas, as they can reach a high temperature in a short time – but many only have a maximum temperature of 200°C.

-This quick preheat means they are also cheaper to run than standard ovens, so there can be a considerable saving on energy costs.
-You can also combine functions, such as roast or grill with the microwave function, to speed up the cooking time.
+This quick preheat means they are also cheaper to run than standard ovens, so they can offer considerable savings on energy costs.
+You can also combine functions – such as roast or grill – with the microwave function, to speed up the cooking time.

 How much space do I need for a convection microwave?

-Convection microwaves can be suitable for a small roast, or for roasting small quantities of vegetables.
+Convection microwaves can be suitable for roasting small cuts of meat, or small quantities of vegetables.

 What can you cook in a convection oven?

-There are specific dishes that will benefit from a convection microwave oven.
-They make reheating easier with their quick preheat, as well as being able to make food crispy.
-While they're not ideal to cook fresh pizzas and pies from scratch (because they don't have a base element), you can use them to heat up frozen or leftover pizza and pastry.
+There are specific dishes that work well in a convection microwave oven.
+They're good for reheating because of their ability to preheat quickly and make food crispy.
+While they're not ideal for cooking fresh pizzas and pies from scratch (because they don't have a base element), you can use them to heat up frozen or leftover pizza and pastry.

 Fiona says she has seen the design of these appliances evolve to offer multi-shelf cooking for baking batches of biscuits or cakes, accessories such as crisp plates to help cook food from the bottom, and features such as soft-close doors and reduced operating noise.